veracode/scan_health/CONTRIBUTING.md

 We will review your code changes as soon as possible, and provide feedback if some changes are required.

 To reduce review time, please include **detailed** change notes and explain any decisions you've made ahead of time, make sure you check the styleguide below and format your code to it.

+### Veracode scan

+Given that this relates to Veracode, performing a veracode scan and providing the results helps you make sure that no flaws are being introduced.
+Scan early, and scan often!

+`veracode package -s .`

+`veracode static scan -v .\veracode-auto-pack-scan_health-go.zip --baseline-file sast_baseline.json`

 ### Improving The Documentation